MicrosoftDocs/visualstudio-docs/docs/xml-tools/walkthrough-using-xml-editor-features.md

 5. Type `>` to close the tag.

 6. The editor adds the end tag.
 The end tag is added with a wavy underline indicating a validation error.
-The **ToolTip** displays the message: The element 'employee' has incomplete content.
-Expected 'ID'.
+The **ToolTip** displays the message: **The element 'employee' has incomplete content.
+Expected 'ID'**.

 7. Type `<` and select **ID** from the member list.
 Then type `>`.